Juniper: benefits, dosage, contraindications

 Contraindications

-The effects of juniper on the uterus could interfere with fertility or cause miscarriage.
-Juniper is not recommended for pregnant women or those seeking to conceive.
+Juniper's effects on the uterus may interfere with fertility or cause miscarriage.
+Juniper is not recommended for pregnant women or those trying to conceive.